role-model/multidim-biodiv-data/episodes/introduction.Rmd

 ::: discussion

-* What does "multidimensional biodiversity data mean to you?
+* What does "multidimensional biodiversity" data mean to you?
 * What types of data do you encounter in your work?
 * Have you ever looked at multiple types simultaneously?